intel/pepc/docs/misc-cpu-base-freq.md

   MPERF counter rate, same for all core types, static.
 Does not represent sustainable frequency.
   Most probably not very useful for software.
 - **Sysfs Base Frequency**: Linux kernel definition, derived from ACPI CPPC or HWP guaranteed performance level, differs between core types, dynamic.
-Represents platform best estimate of sustainable frequency, but not guaranteed.
+Represents platform's best estimate of sustainable frequency, but not guaranteed.
 Depending on thermal and power conditions, the workload, other components activity (e.g., GPU), may or may not be sustainable.